Harand Camp of the Theatre Arts

 Harand Camp of the Theatre Arts is a performing arts summer camp located at Carthage College in Kenosha, Wisconsin and based in Evanston, Illinois.

 Camp Overview

-Established in 1955, Harand Camp of the Theatre Arts was one of the nation's first camps to combine singing, dancing and acting with the fun of traditional Summer camp.
+Established in 1955, Harand Camp of the Theatre Arts was one of the nation's first camps to combine singing, dancing and acting with traditional Summer camp.
 Campers (coed, ages 7–17) take part in a non-competitive musical theater program, as well as sports and activities.
-Harand Camp is accredited by the American Camp Association and boasts a camper to staff ratio of 4:1.
 Campers register for 1, 3 or 6 week overnight sessions.